Divorce Tools Splitting Up Your Children Relationship Info Self Care General Info

 Brette's Answer: He has no legal rights to your daughter since he never adopted her.
 Get some personal legal advice as soon as possible.

-Brette's Answer: The issue of stepparents rights is a difficult one.
-Stepparents do form important close bonds with their stepchildren, much in the same way an adoptive parents bonds with a child he or she is not biologically related to.
+Brette's Answer: The issue of stepparents' rights is a difficult one.
+Stepparents do form important close bonds with their stepchildren, much in the same way an adoptive parent bonds with a child he or she is not biologically related to.
 However, stepparents often have no legal rights to the child.
 Some states are changing the way they treat this situation and the tide is slowly changing.
-You should talk to an attorney who can explain your state's laws to you.
-Even if your state does not explicitly lay out visitation rights for stepparents, it may be possible under case law to make an argument that you have been in the role of a parent to the child and the bond is so important it needs to be continued. » Return to top
+You should talk to a lawyer who can explain your state's laws to you.
+Even if your state does not explicitly lay out visitation rights for stepparents, it may be possible under case law to make an argument that you have been in the role of a parent to the child and the bond is so important it needs to be continued.

-Can I get custody of my stepdaughter if her father abuses her?
+Can I get custody of my stepdaughter if her dad abuses her?

-Tina's Question: My husband and I have been separated for a while.
-My step daughter told me her dad was abusive, and I'm going to call the child abuse hotline.
+Tina's Question: We've been separated for a while and recently my step daughter told me her dad was abusive, and I'm going to call the child abuse hotline.
 Will I be able to get custody of her or will she be put in a foster home?

 Brette's Answer: If she is removed from the home, placement with a relative is preferred.
 You have to meet social service's standards.
 You should file for custody immediately as a separate matter.